Digestive System of the Human Body

 The human digestive system consists of organs that help in converting food molecules into energy and other basic nutrients which are essential for life.
+The process involves the alimentary canal along with various accessory organs and organ systems.
 In humans, the process is quite simple due to our monogastric nature.
 This means that we have a one-chambered stomach, unlike other animals such as cows, which have four chambers.

 The process of digestion begins from the mouth and ends in the small intestine – the large intestines’ main function is to absorb the remaining water from the undigested food and enable bacterial fermentation of materials that can no longer be digested.

 The alimentary canal or the gastrointestinal tract is a series of hollow organs and tubes that begins from the mouth cavity and continues into the pharynx, through the stomach, small intestines, large intestines, and finally ending at the anus.
 Food particles get digested gradually as they travel through various compartments of the gastrointestinal tract.
 It has six steps, which are as follows: